 Marketing!
 Pfft.
 How hard can it be?
 Pretty hard, actually.
 Marketers today have so much to juggle and so many different hats to wear, from data scientist to copywriter and everything in between.
-Whether you’re working on content creation, event planning, or product launches, no two days are the same – and there’s always a deadline on the horizon.
+Whether you’re working on content creation, an event marketing plan, or product launches, no two days are the same – and there’s always a deadline on the horizon.

 Variety, as they say, is the spice of marketing, but this comes with its own set of frustrations.
 With such a wide-ranging workload, it’s easy for things to fall between the cracks, especially when you’re using a convoluted system of emails, spreadsheets, Post-Its, and knowing glances to keep track of everything that needs to be done.
 Add in remote workers, contractors, and freelancers, and you have a recipe for disaster.

 Enter project management software.
 Until now, marketing technology has been focused on tools that help you to engage prospects or customers, but what about tools that actually help you to deliver on that hectic workload?
 Even if you’re not a “project manager,” it’s likely that – as a marketer – you’re always managing projects.
 Campaigns, events – these are projects in the classic sense, and marketing excellence depends on coordinating and executing on them in a timely, efficient manner.

 Borrowing principles from project management makes sense.
 According to Bain & Company, by 2027, “most work will be project-based,” and teams will “blend internal and external resources to provide the right skills as needed.”

 That’s why today’s marketing teams need project management software in their marketing technology stack.
 Using the right tool to track your work can save you endless unhappy hours by keeping everyone on your team aligned, aware, and accountable, so you can ensure that the right work gets done in the right way.

 But, with so many different things to deliver, it can be hard to find a platform that’s flexible enough to adapt to the diverse needs of most marketing teams.